michalpkopec/michalpkopec.github.io/projects/project-2.md

 - Each cash register has a set of authorized payment methods
 - Patient search by name in random order, exact name and document ID
 - Simple patient creation
-- Data modification of a selected patient directly from the cash register interface (with field access controls)
+- Data modification of a selected patient (with field access controls)
 - Prefetching clients (with tax identification numbers) associated with a selected patient
 - Applying campaigns for specific predefined service packages
 - Applying preapproved percentage discounts for low income patients